 - a.
 The Executive Director may purchase up to an annual limit of \$250.00 for work-related equipment or work-related materials without prior approval from the Board of Directors. - b.
-Once the \$250.00 annual limit has been reached, the Executive Director will need to obtain prior approval from the Board of Directors for any additional purchases of work-related a.
-The Executive Director and the President may use the Minnesota Alliance on Crime expense debit card for business related purchases in accord with the policy limitations indicated above.
+Once the \$250.00 annual limit has been reached, the Executive Director will need to obtain prior approval from the Board of Directors for any additional purchases of work-related equipment or work-related materials.

-- equipment or work-related materials. - c.
+c.
 The Executive Director will retain all receipts for purchases made.
 The Executive Director must attach these receipts to an expense report to be filed with the Board of Directors on a monthly basis.